-4. Quality First Teaching
+4. School's approach to teaching pupils with SEND Quality First Teaching

 Our policies and practice endorses high quality teaching as the first stage in supporting a pupil who may have a special need and disability (as stated in the Code of Practice, 2015).
 All staff at Manland have a responsibility to provide all children (including vulnerable learners) with the opportunities that will help them reach their full potential.